datacite/blog/source/posts/metadig-recommendations-for-fair-datacite-metadata.html.md

 Six concepts were mapped to mandatory DataCite elements (Resource Type General, Resource Title, Resource Publisher, Resource Publication Date, Resource Identifier, and Resource Author) and, as expected, these are by far the most common in DataCite metadata.
 More specialized elements (Temporal and Spatial Extent) are relatively rare.

-Figure 3 shows the average % of records that include each of the elements in our recommendation in a random sample of [100 records from each DataCite data center](https://www.tedhabermann.com/blog/2019/8/15/metadata-archeology-hunting-affiliations-and-rors-in-datacite-metadata) and may provide an easy visualization of completeness for single collections (or for an overall average).
+Figure 3 shows the average % of records that include each of the elements in our recommendation in a random sample of [100 records from each DataCite repository](https://www.tedhabermann.com/blog/2019/8/15/metadata-archeology-hunting-affiliations-and-rors-in-datacite-metadata) and may provide an easy visualization of completeness for single collections (or for an overall average).
 Elements that are complete (Resource Title, Resource Publisher, Resource Publication Date, and Resource Identifier) show % near the outside of the circle.
 Less complete elements (e.g Temporal Extent, Funder Project ID, and Project Funder) are near the center of the circle.

 ![](/images/uploads/figure-3_habermann.png)